What is coaching?

 #3: Only damaged people need coaches.

-Another misconception I often hear is that people that have life coaches are broken.
+Another misconception I often hear is that people that have coaches are broken.

 ...well, you're right. 😁

-As a way of better framing what coaching is, you should understand that life coaching bore out of executive coaching.
+As a way of better frame coaching, understand that today’s coaching bore out of a bygone era of strictly executive coaching.
 I'm talking CEOs, board directors, presidents of multimillion-dollar corporations, and the like.
-These people are at the top of their game.
-They're not getting coaching because they are so broken that they can't function; these people are getting coaching because they're working to unlock the abilities and excellence deep within them.
+These people were at the top of their work game.
+They weren’t getting coaching because they were so broken that they couldn’t function; these people were getting coaching because they were working to unlock the abilities and excellence deep within them.
 Truly that's what coaching does--it unlocks your Inner Genius.

 #4: I must have a specific problem or goal to hire a coach.